BovReg/atacseq-workshop-limoges/docs/setup.rst

 For this tutorial, we will use the `AWS Cloud 9 virtual environment <https://aws.amazon.com/en/cloud9/>`_.

-To launch the environment, you just need to sign in the AWS console with the `CBCRG <https://www.crg.eu/en/cedric_notredame">`_ account and specify your (first) name as the IAM user.
-Below we included the list with all the users name created:
+Below we included the list with all the users name created that you need together with the `CBCRG <https://www.crg.eu/en/cedric_notredame">`_ account ID to sign in the AWS console and launch the enviroment.

 1. Open this address on your browser:  https://eu-west-1.console.aws.amazon.com/cloud9/home
 2. Once you are in the AWS login page, select **IAM USER** and please fill the credentials below: